In this post, I’m going to talk about what is paid traffic, where it comes from, how to get it and whether you should be using it.

-Influencer advertising is when you market your product, service, brand to the audience of another person or brand.
+Influencer advertising is when you market your product, service, or brand to the audience of another person or brand.

 This is also an amazing system if you do it correctly because you’re targeting people who are already following and engaged with someone else in a very similar niche to you.
 So if they are already following this person/brand and potentially buying their content and interacting with their message, then they are that much more likely to do that with you as well.
-Also there is trust created almost immediately because you’re now associated with a person or brand that they already trust and have been following.
+Also, there is a trust created almost immediately because you’re now associated with a person or brand that they already trust and have been following.

-What you’re doing is you’re leveraging the trust and credibility that this person/brand has with their audience.
+What you’re doing is you’re leveraging the trust and credibility that this person/brand has with its audience.
 Kind of like saying “This person/brand you really love is trusting me to share my message with you so you should trust me too!”

 A super effective example of this is Oprah and when she brings people or companies onto her show.
-Lots of companies actually will collapse after Oprah features them without them expecting it or being ready for it because their orders skyrocket, they can’t keep up with it and crumble under cash-flow issues and demand.
+Lots of companies actually will collapse after Oprah features them without them expecting it or being ready for it because their orders skyrocket, they can’t keep up with it, and crumble under cash-flow issues and demand.
 Don’t you wish you had that problem?
 Haha

 How to get Influencer Traffic?